Framed pigment print.

 Conceptual Absentism™ The meaning and the philosophy

-not in the idea of the work, but in the void created by its removal or inaccessibility to the viewer
+not in the idea of the work, but in the void produced by its inaccessibility.An Absentist piece offers evidence without revelation.

 Unit 1CA-- IntersticeElias Marrow, 2025